TBORHADE/New-York-/README.md

 - Seaborn
 - jupyterthemes

-You will need to download Stackoverflow’s 2017 and 2018 Annual Developer Survey and put in specific folders.
-You can find the data to download [here](https://insights.stackoverflow.com/survey).
+You will need to download New York City Airbnb Data 2019.
+The database describe the listing activity and metrics in NYC for 2019.[here](https://www.kaggle.com/dgomonov/new-york-city-airbnb-open-data).

 ## Project Motivation <a name="motivation"></a>